If you are looking to bring a dead Facebook group back to life (no matter your own group or someone else’s), NOW is the right time for it.

 Also, now is the time when you go all out with your content.
 Try posting different formats.
 See what works and what doesn’t at this point in time.
 Whatever gets you the maximum engagement, do it more often.

-Our blog on 21 actionable tactics to keep your Facebook group active and engaged will surely help you.
+Our blog on 25 highly effective Facebook group engagement ideas will surely help you.

 6. Form a connection again with your members